 He’s also a zealous vinyl collector and has taught me much about bootlegs, virgin vinyls, master recordings, limited editions and much more — a fascinating world of music, art and soul.

 He’s collected for decades, and scouts records based on musicians AND by album cover art.
 Hearing AND seeing.
 I’ve had rich experiences listening to his curated music selection while surrounded by magnificent album covers spread all over the floor.
 Bliss on tap.

-We decided to create a portrait collages that incorporate some of these themes -- here's one of them.
+We decided to create a portrait collages that incorporate some of these themes.